Ozwiena/met-landing/README.md

-A landing page for MET Museum in New York
+A landing page (responsive design) for the Metropolitan Museum of Art in New York.

 Technologies:
 - HTML
 - CSS